unixwzrd/venvutil/docs/genmd.md

 ## Introduction

 `genmd` is a versatile Bash script designed to generate comprehensive Markdown documentation from your source code files.
 It scans directories, includes or excludes files based on specified patterns, and consolidates the content into a structured Markdown file.
 Additionally, it can generate a visual directory structure and manage configurations through dedicated files.

+One of the main purposed of this is to create a markdown file containing the directory hierarchy and source code for anything which is plain text.
+Handy for taking related files you are working on and grouping them together in a single markdown file which has your files wrapped in markdown tags indicating their name and location in the project followed by a block quote containing the type of file and contents.
+This makes it easier for a Large Language Model (LLM) to consume and work with, and you don't have to copy and paste your files.

+By saving the configuration and settings of any particular run of the command, you can re-run it again to capture the same files for review as they change.
+This is especially handy for feeding models with large context windows your project organization and code.

 ---